 When a small business is involved in a truck accident, its commercial trucking license can be at risk of suspension or revocation.
 Hence, hiring a commercial trucking license lawyer with personal injury expertise is advisable.

 Indeed, a personal injury lawyer can help a small business protect its reputation by resolving legal issues before they cause adverse effects.
 Instead of settling the personal injury issue alone, ask for legal help to ensure proper documentation and compliance with all legal procedures.

-Small businesses are at risk of personal injury claims, whether on the premises of the business, during product usage, or even if an employee acts inappropriately.
+Small businesses are at risk of personal injury claims, whether on the business premises, during product usage, or even if an employee acts inappropriately.
 However, a thorough understanding of the law and your duties as a business owner can lower your risk of personal injury claims.